appium/appium/docs/en/about-appium/intro.md

 ## Introduction to Appium

-Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS and Android platforms.
-**Native apps** are those written using the iOS, Android, or Windows SDKs. **Mobile web apps** are web apps accessed using a mobile browser (Appium supports
-Safari on iOS and Chrome or the built-in 'Browser' app on Android). **Hybrid apps** have a wrapper around a "webview" -- a native control that enables interaction with web content.
+Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS mobile, Android mobile, and Windows desktop platforms.  **Native apps** are those written using the iOS, Android, or Windows SDKs.  **Mobile web apps** are web apps accessed using a mobile browser (Appium supports Safari on iOS and Chrome or the built-in 'Browser' app on Android).  **Hybrid apps** have a wrapper around a "webview" -- a native control that enables interaction with web content.
 Projects like [Phonegap](http://phonegap.com/), make it easy to build apps using web technologies that are then bundled into a native wrapper, creating a hybrid app.

 Importantly, Appium is "cross-platform": it allows you to write tests against multiple platforms (iOS, Android, Windows), using the same API.
 This enables code reuse between iOS, Android, and Windows testsuites.